 My name is Marley, I’m a 3-year-old Golden Retriever from Sweden.
 I’m a very fun-loving, social and adventurous dog.
 I enjoy spending time in the outdoors and I’m not afraid of strangers.
 My parents love that I’m an outgoing and happy dog, but last year my adventurous personality gave them quite a scare – which is why I’m now wearing a Tractive GPS Tracker.
-Let me tell you my story:
+But first, let me tell you my story!

-Oh, what’s that on the other side of the fence?
+So, what’s on the other side of the fence?

 Apparently, they started building something on the other side of the street and trucks were driving back and forward with big loads.
 I followed one of the trucks for a while to see where they would bring all that stuff.
-Was quite interesting!
-But…”where am I now?”
-I ended up in an unknown area not sure where to go.
+It was quite interesting!
+But…where am I now?
+I ended up in an unknown area, not sure which way to go.

 What have I learned?